Size obviously matters in a fight. However, it is not always the deciding factor.

 For example, a 5’8′ boxer can easily beat a 6’2′ man who has no combat training.

-If the two of these men were to go head-to-head in a street fight, the trained fighter has the advantage.
+If the two of these men were to go head-to-head in a street fight, the trained fighter would have the advantage.
 The most likely scenario is that he will shock his inexperienced opponent with a quick punch or combination.

-This is because the untrained fighter lacks technique and does not know how to properly defend himself.
+This is because an untrained fighter lacks technique and does not know how to properly defend himself.

 When Mike Tyson fought Sammy Scaff in 1985, he was 35 lbs lighter and 6-7 inches shorter.
 However, boxing experts knew that Tyson was the favorite.